fmerg/pymerkle/docs/target/source/tree.rst

     tree = MerkleTree()

-This creates an empty Merkle-tree with hash algorithm SHA256 and encoding type UTF-8, capable of defending against second-preimage attack.
+This creates an empty Merkle-tree with hash type SHA256 and encoding type UTF-8, capable of defending against second-preimage attack.